MoenishBaalan/EX-NO-9-RSA-Algorithm/README.md

 # EX-NO-9-RSA-Algorithm
+## NAME: REVATHI K
+## REG NO: 212223040169
 ## AIM:
 To Implement RSA Encryption Algorithm in Cryptography

 ## Algorithm:

-Step 1: Design of RSA Algorithm
+# Step 1: Design of RSA Algorithm
 The RSA algorithm is based on the mathematical difficulty of factoring the product of two large prime numbers.
 It involves generating a public and private key pair, where the public key is used for encryption, and the private key is used for decryption.

-Step 2: Implementation in Python or C
+# Step 2: Implementation in Python or C
 This algorithm can be implemented in languages like Python or C by performing large integer calculations for key generation, encryption, and decryption, utilizing libraries for modular arithmetic if necessary.

-Step 3: Algorithm Description
+# Step 3: Algorithm Description
 1. Key Generation:
    - Select two large prime numbers \( p \) and \( q \).
    - Calculate \( n = p \times q \), which will be used as the modulus.